balenaltd/handbook/Google-calendar.md

 ## Booking a Zoom room in Google Calendar

 Since all scheduled meetings, presentations and discussions are mainly done remotely, it is important to provide a video and audio communication platform where team members can participate.
 We do this by booking a Zoom room in Google Calendar while creating an event or a meeting.
-Please bear in mind that the bookable zoom rooms are available to book **only** on the admin calendar.

 Please check out the following steps to include a zoom room when creating an event: